mrlynn/jupyter-lab-progress/jupyter-lab-progress/examples/README.md

 ---

 <p align="center">
-  Made with ❤️ for the teaching community
+  Made with ❤️ for the teaching community by Michael Lynn
 </p>